By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 Where do I start finding senior help in Orange County, NC?

 Start with three front doors.
 NC 211 (dial 2-1-1) is the free 24/7 line that routes you to rent, utility, food, and medical help.
-The Orange County Department on Aging runs the Seymour Center in Chapel Hill and the Passmore Center in Hillsborough.
-Orange County DSS handles energy assistance, food benefits, and Medicaid.
+The Orange County Department on Aging Information Helpline at 919-968-2087 runs the Seymour Center (Chapel Hill) and Passmore Center (Hillsborough).
+Orange County DSS at 919-245-2800 handles energy assistance, food benefits, and Medicaid.

 What property tax relief is available to seniors in Orange County?